brightsign/dev-cookbook/examples/html-dual-video-decoder-example/README.md

 ### Step 3: Observe the application on your player

-You should now see the display connected to your player showing the content you uploaded, switching between videos seemlessly.
+You should now see the display connected to your player showing the content you uploaded, switching between videos seamlessly using dual video decoders.